 Blythe Conner comes from a long line of bad mothers, but she’s determined not to be one.
 When she has Violet, she struggles to connect with her.

 The reader is left wondering if Blythe is a mother who sees the worst in her child or if there really is something off with Violet.
 Something that even her husband can’t see.
 There is a reason this domestic thriller was chosen by GMA.
-It is that good.
+It is that good and a must if you are looking for a book for fall.

 Love Thrillers?
 We created this list and carefully divided it by sub-genre.
 These will definitely keep you on your toes.